-DO NOT work from your bed, and if possible, your sofa.
+DO NOT work from your bed or sofa.
 Create yourself a workspace where you can have all your essential work gear laid out in front of you; laptop, notebook, pen and anything else you may need.
 Perhaps space is limited in your home and a desk isn’t possible.
 If that’s the case, sit at your dining table or breakfast bar.

-Creating a work space which is similar to what you’d have at work i.e. a desk of some sort, is going to help you concentrate more and stay in the mind set of work.
+Creating a work space which is similar to what you’d have at work e.g. a desk of some sort, is going to help you concentrate more and stay in the mind set of working from the office.
 If you’re working from your bed or sofa, it’s going to be all too tempting to just switch on the TV or even take a 10 minute nap here and there.
-Not forgetting, working from your bed or sofa for 8+ hours of the day is going to give you major bag aches come the evening.
+Not forgetting, working from your bed or sofa for 8+ hours of the day is going to give you major back ache.

 When I was back in the main office, I was always on the move.
-We’d be in and out of meeting rooms, you’d go for a good 2-3 minute walk down to the canteen and back again, then 5 minutes to and from your car.
+We’d be in and out of meeting rooms, you’d go for a good 2-3 minute walk down to the canteen and back again, then 5 minutes to and from your car, possible walk around the shop (albeit, I appreciate not all offices have on-site shops).
 This type of activity easily gets overlooked when in the main office, but once you’re working from home, you’re no longer as active.
 So, one of my other tips for working from home is to keep yourself moving.

 When I go downstairs to make a drink, I make it a habit now to do some star jumps whilst I wait for the kettle to boil.
 I also make a habit of running up and down the stairs rather than walking, just to get my blood pumping.
-Some days I’ll even take 10 minutes out of my lunch break to do a mini workout.
+Some mornings I’ll enjoy a 20 minute walk to treat myself to a Costa or a breakfast cob from Greggs.
+Other days I’ll even take 10 minutes out of my lunch break to do a mini workout.
 I’m not an extremely active person naturally, but these small exercises help get me out of my chair and moving.

 When in the office, it’s likely you’ll take 5 minute breaks here and there to go to the communal kitchen and make yourself a drink.
-You might even stop and have a chat with some colleagues whilst you’re there, turning it into a 10 minute break every 2 hours perhaps.
+You might even stop and have a chat with some colleagues whilst you’re there, turning it into a 10 minute break every couple hours.
 Do the same at home.